michel4j/epr-clocked/README.md

 Results:
 --------

-For a 120second simulation of the source, I get the following results:
+For a 120second simulation of a spin-1 source (photons), I get the following results:

         No. of detected particles, non-zero outcomes only
 	        Alice:         2654386